 My life’s work is helping individuals and couples get better.
 I help couples restore their sense of togetherness by rediscovering their strengths as individuals, and their collective strength as a duo.
 And I help my individual clients to negotiate the sources of depression and anxiety, while moving them gently toward feeling a deeper sense of connection with their world.
-This is done through counsoling sessions and therapy sessions.
+This is all done through our counseling and therapy together.

 My approach is strengths-based and solution-focused.
 My office is a safe space where my clients can openly share what is happening in their lives.
 It is a place where they—you—can look at problems without fear, and work toward resolving them meaningfully…and permanently.

 It is my job to be your guide in this healing process.
 The questions I ask will help you to reframe your perspective on the obstacles in your life.
 I know that there is rarely a single perfect solution to these complicated issues, so my goal is to move you gently towards a healthy solution that will allow you to grow and evolve.
 To continue, and pick up where you left off.